zihorotto/fitness-project/README.md

      ```
    - The app runs on [http://localhost:4200](http://localhost:4200)

-5. **Usage**
+4. **Usage**
    - Open the frontend in your browser.
-   - For AI-generated WODs, both backend and AI service must be running.
+   - AI-generated WODs are powered by OpenAPI integration in the backend.

 ---